Contrasting General Moly (GMO) and Its Competitors

 |$6.08 billion

-General Moly’s competitors have higher revenue and earnings than General Moly.
-General Moly is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+General Moly’s rivals have higher revenue and earnings than General Moly.
+General Moly is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-General Moly has a beta of 0.42, indicating that its stock price is 58% less volatile than the S&P 500.
-Comparatively, General Moly’s competitors have a beta of 0.43, indicating that their average stock price is 57% less volatile than the S&P 500.
+General Moly has a beta of 0.42, suggesting that its share price is 58% less volatile than the S&P 500.
+Comparatively, General Moly’s rivals have a beta of 0.43, suggesting that their average share price is 57% less volatile than the S&P 500.

 General Moly Company Profile